-In randomized forms of HMC, the path length or the step length is generated randomly at each iteration independently of the current position and momentum \cite{Ma1989}; using, e.g., an exponential distribution over path length \cite{BoSa2017,BoEb2022}, an empirically learned distribution over path length \cite{wu2018faster}, or a uniform distribution over path and step lengths \cite{Ma1989,Ne2011}.
-These can all be analyzed as instances of the GIST sampler given in Figure~\ref{fig:general-self-tuning-step}.
+In randomized forms of HMC, either the path length or the step size is generated randomly at each step of the chain independently of the current position and momentum \cite{Ma1989}; using, e.g., an exponential distribution over path length \cite{BoSa2017,BoEb2022}, an empirically learned distribution over path length \cite{wu2018faster}, or a uniform distribution over path and step sizes \cite{Ma1989,Ne2011}.
+These can all be analyzed as instances of the GIST sampler given in Algorithm~\ref{algo:general-self-tuning-step}.